Nuclear waste treatment and packaging

 Waste hierarchy

-Waste is only disposed of if it cannot be used in alternative ways.
+Minimising the environmental impact of nuclear waste is crucial.
+Waste is therefore only disposed of if it cannot be used in alternative ways.

 We use a ‘waste hierarchy’ in all of our waste management activities to better characterise materials and identify ways to avoid creating waste.
-We also identify new opportunities to re-use or recycle materials, and physically reduce the volume of the remaining waste.
+Using this waste framework, we also identify new opportunities to re-use or recycle materials, and physically reduce the volume of the remaining waste.

-The volumes of waste going to disposal at the Repository site in Cumbria have been driven down greatly over the years due to the effective application of the waste hierarchy.
+The volumes of waste going to disposal facilities, such as at the Low Level Waste Repository site in Cumbria, have been driven down greatly over the years due to the effective application of the waste hierarchy.

 By applying the waste hierarchy, we are protecting capacity at the Repository, accelerating decommissioning, and achieving efficiencies and value for the UK taxpayer.

-We provide a range of waste treatment options for optimised and efficient waste management routes.
+We provide a range of nuclear waste treatment options for optimised and efficient waste management routes.

 Safely re-using and recycling waste is far more efficient and less costly than permanent disposal.
 We treat the waste to avoid disposing of it or to minimise the volume being disposed.